matthojo/Hari/README.md

 * Matthew Harrison-Jones ([@matt_hojo](http://twitter.com/matt_hojo))

+## Features

+* Easy install
+* No database
+* Supports
+	* Images
+	* Plain Text
+	* Markdown
+	* Video [Coming Soon]

 ## Description

 This is just a small CMS powered by a single folder.
 No database is required.
 All you do is drag and drop images / text files into the directory you choose, and that's it.
 Text posts can include Markdown too.
 An example can be found at [Hari's Timeline](http://hari.matthojo.co.uk/).

+## Installation

+Copy the programme to your websites directory.
+Edit the config.php file so the author and other settings are correct to you.
+Drag some images / .txt files into the 'display' folder or the folder you have set in the config.php folder.
+Thats it.

 ## License